ARCAD-Software/microservices-vscode/docs/rule.md

 > [!WARNING]
 > Deleted rules **cannot** be recovered.

-To delete a rule:

-- Click the **Delete rule** icon next to the rule you want to remove.
+To delete a rule, click the **Delete rule** icon next to the rule you want to remove.

 ![Delete Rule](_media/tms-delete-rule.png)